avine/bem-flex-grid/README.md

 ));
 ```

-> Notice that omitted map keys (`box-shadow` and `content-forground` in this example) fall back to their default value (picked from the "light" theme).
+> Notice that omitted map keys (`box-shadow` and `content-forground` in this example) fall back to their default value (picked from the "primary" theme).

 Now, you can use your new theme named `info`: